-The directors utilise a wide range of operational performance measures to monitor the Company's business activities and continue to deliver on our contractual Service-Level Agreements.
-The Company's directors do not believe that presenting consolidated operational key performance indicators would be necessary or appropriate for an understanding of the development, performance or position of the business as a whole.
+The directors utilise a wide range of operational performance measures to monitor the Company's business activities.
+However, the operational performance measures are all specific to a particular activity or contract.
+The Company's directors do not believe that using further key performance indicators would be necessary or appropriate for an understanding of the development, performance or position of the business as a whole.